-The primary land use surrounding the urban village core of Race Street and Belknap is single family residential.
-Most of the housing stock within the Six Points area is 50-80 years of age.
-As the urban village of mixed-use and new residential development becomes a reality, equal attention and investment should occur in the rehabilitation of existing housing stock.
+The primary land use surrounding the urban village core is single family residential.
+Most of the housing stock within the Historic Marine area is 50-80 years of age.
+As the urban village of mixed-use and new residential becomes a reality, equal attention and investment should occur in the rehabilitation of existing housing stock.

-The Six Points Urban Village leadership, neighborhood associations, and City should coordinate efforts during the Urban Village Sweep (see Implementation Action-Urban Village Sweep) to include an education initiative on the programs geared towards housing rehabilitation.
-The Six Points Urban Village should seek a special "target" village designation by the Fort Worth Housing
+The local CHDO, neighborhood associations, and City should coordinate efforts during the Urban Village Sweep (discussed later in the report) to include an education initiative on the programs geared towards housing rehabilitation.
+The City should seek a special "target" village designation by the Fort Worth Housing Trust for funds earmarked for rehabilitation.
+This program prioritizes funding for workforce housing needs.